-Bring a dynamic feel to your images by looking for some interesting locations, then use the same poses.
+Bring a dynamic feel to your images by looking for some interesting outdoor locations.

-Encourage him to look around, look at the ground, look over his shoulder, tilt his chin down and look up at your lens with his eyes only, etc. Whatever you can do to keep him moving will go a long way to keeping his expressions natural, and give you more variety in your shots from the same pose.
+Encourage him to look around, look at the ground, look over his shoulder, tilt his chin down and look up at your lens with his eyes only, etc. Whatever you can do to keep him moving will go a long way to keeping his expressions natural, and give you more variety in your shots.

 Think about your angles and perspective.
-This was shot from down low which was the best way to show off that urban backdrop, and the angle created some interesting diagonal lines.
+This was shot from down low which was the best way to show off that urban backdrop and strong diagonal lines.

 Doorways are a fantastic way to frame your subject.

-Big MWAHH to Kellee for her images, if you want to check out more of her work, you can find her at Soul Tree Photography Studio.
+Big thank you to Pam and Kellee for your images!
+If you want to check out more of their work, you can find them here and here.